kooparse/zalgebra/README.md

 Methods | Description
 ------------ | -------------
-identity | Construct an identity matrix get_data | Return a pointer to the inner data is_eq | Return `true` if two matrices are equals mult_by_vec4 | Multiply a given vec4 by matrix (only for mat4)
+identity | Construct an identity matrix from_slice | Construct new matrix from given slice of data get_data | Return a pointer to the inner data is_eq | Return `true` if two matrices are equals mult_by_vec4 | Multiply a given vec4 by matrix (only for mat4)